cbmono/hapijs-seed-mvc/README.md

 You can execute them by running:
 ```
-gulp test:unit
+npm run test:unit
 ```

 ### API Tests

-API Tests are saved in `/tests/api` and are meant to test the RESTful end-points of your App.
+API Tests, also known as Integration Tests, are saved in `/tests/api` and are meant to test the RESTful end-points of your App.

 In order to test the server responses you have to start the server in a new terminal/tab:
 ```
 cd /path/to/your/project
-gulp
+export NODE_ENV=dev
+npm start
 ```

-Then execute your API Tests:
+Then execute your API Tests from a different terminal:
 ```
+export NODE_ENV=dev     # only needed once
-gulp test:api
+npm run test:api
 ```

 ### Test Coverage

 Test Coverage reports are generated through [istanbul].
 The default threshold to pass the test coverage is set at [90%](https://github.com/cbmono/hapijs-seed-mvc/blob/master/tasks/gulp.tests.js#L71):
 ```
-gulp test:coverage
+npm run test:coverage
 ```

 Full reports can be found in `./tests/coverage`.
 Or just open `./tests/coverage/lcov-report` in your browser: